 Relocation expenses being paid or reimbursed should not exceed one month's salary or a "not to exceed" amount approved by the president or designee(s).
 (NDSU LIMITATIONS: Reimbursement for relocation expenses should not exceed one month’s salary or $3,000, whichever is greater.
 Deviations from this rate must be approved by the President and will only be granted in exceptional circumstances.)

+The moving expenses of employees transferring to a new work location within the same institution shall be governed by N.D.C.C.
+44-08-04.3.

 The following item is NDSU Guidelines:

-6. The NDSU Accounting Office website provides information on the detailed procedures for processing moving expense transactions under this policy.
+7. The NDSU Accounting Office website provides information on the detailed procedures for processing moving expense transactions under this policy.